 Resources are available to support:

-In Saskatchewan, the Comprehensive School Community Health approach addresses health and safety issues of children and youth.
-This approach engages schools, families, and community partners to improve student achievement and well-being.
+In Saskatchewan, the Comprehensive School Community Health approach engages schools, families and community partners to address health and safety issues of children and youth.